loehnertj/ascii_designer/docs/index.rst

 The general picture is this: The Listview has a value, which on the python side looks mostly like a list.
 You can slice it, insert/remove items and so on.

-However, inserted items are turned into :any:`Node` instances fit for displaying in the list view.
+Inserted items are displayed in the list view in textual form.
 The value list is attached to the actual list view.
-I.e. if you update the list or its items, the changes immediately reflect in the ListView widget.
+I.e. if you update the list, the changes immediately reflect in the ListView widget.

 The value list or its items can become detached if you replace the list or pop nodes of it.
 You can still use it like a normal python object, but it will not